Loading...

 Skip to main content

-ANDREW MELVILLE (1545-1622), Scottish Presbyterian ecclesiastic, born near Montrose; of good and even wide repute as a scholar; became Principal first of Glasgow College and then of St. Mary's College, St. Andrews; was zealous for the headship of Christ over the Church, in opposition to the claim of the king, James, and spoke his mind freely both to the king and the bishops, for which he was sent to the Tower; on his release, after four years, he retired to a professorship at Sedan, in France, having been forbidden to return to Scotland.
+Andrew Melville (1545-1622) was a Scottish Presbyterian ecclesiastic, born near Montrose.
+He was of good and even wide repute as a scholar.
+He became Principal first of Glasgow College and then of St. Mary's College, St. Andrews.
+He was zealous for the headship of Christ over the Church, in opposition to the claim of the king, James, and spoke his mind freely both to the king and the bishops, for which he was sent to the Tower.
+On his release, after four years, he retired to a professorship at Sedan, in France, having been forbidden to return to Scotland.